ingSinTitulo/DocHTML/README.md

 - An HTML document is conformed by HTML [elements](/first-steps/elements.md), an element has to have a starting tag and optionally an inner content and a closing tag
 - In this documentation we will work only with [HTML documents](/first-steps/documents.md)
 - If you find any strange word to you, tell me and it will be added to a [dictionary](/first-steps/dictionary.md) that you can consult in the future
+- If you know any element that is not listed here, it should be either deprecated or not still part of the official standard

 ## Currently usable tags
 | Tag | Description |